Light Rule In Light-Gateway

 type: string

-The endpoint field is the stable policy key used by rule.yml.
-If it is omitted, the gateway derives one from the tool path and method, such as /weather@get.
+The endpoint field is the stable policy key used in rule.yml.
+If it is omitted, the gateway derives one from the tool name and method, such as weather@call.

 access-control.yml